freedomofpress/securedrop/docs/install.md

 The `Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
 Because Tails is a live GNU/Linux distribution that runs off of removable media, this computer does not need a hard drive.

-This computer will have two sets of crypto keys on it as well:

-* SSL keys.
-You will create a local Certificate Authority on this computer, as well as a user certificate for each journalist that will be accessing the `Document Server`.

-* OpenPGP keys.
 You will need to create a PGP keypair for the SecureDrop application.
 When sources upload documents, they get encrypted to this public key.
 Journalists use this secret key to decrypt these documents on the `Viewing Station`.
 Additionally, you will add the personal PGP public keys for each journalist to this computer.
 After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's public key.

 ### Remove Hard Drive